Duct Leakage Test in Pemberton township, NJ

 Local Energy Audits — affordable duct leakage test in Pemberton township, NJ

-If you’d like to schedule a test, call us during business hours or contact us online to request an appointment.
+If you’d like to book a test, call us during business hours or contact us online to request an appointment.

 The Duct Leakage Test Steps Explained

-A duct leakage test begins with the technician sealing all ducts and registers using duct mask tape across the supply and return sides.
+A duct leakage test begins by blocking all ducts and registers with duct mask tape across both the supply and return sides.

-After the registers are sealed, we install the duct tester on the unit or on a main return.
+After the registers are sealed, we set up the duct tester by attaching it to the unit or a main return.

-The ducts are then depressurized to exactly 25 Pascals.
-Once this is achieved, the nanometer is used to read the duct leakage.
+The ducts are then brought down to 25 Pascals of pressure.
+With the ducts depressurized, the nanometer can be used to read the leakage level.

 Schedule Your Duct Leakage Test in Pemberton township, NJ

-We use industry-standard duct blaster equipment and give on-site guidance to help you pass your test, minimize energy waste, and support the long-term health of your HVAC system.
+We use industry-standard duct blaster equipment and deliver on-site guidance to help you pass your test, limit energy waste, and preserve your HVAC system’s long-term health.

 Serving homeowners, builders, and contractors across Pemberton township, NJ with dependable and energy-efficient testing solutions.